-iOS app design: 11 tips and 20 inspirational examples
+iOS app design: principles and inspirational examples

 Designing an iOS app prototype?
-Get inspired with these top tips and 20 awesome iOS app design examples!
+Get inspired with these top tips and awesome iOS app design examples!

 Designing an app for the iOS platform?
 Need a little inspiration?
 Don’t worry, you’ve come to the right place.
 Designing apps for iOS is similar to designing apps for other OS.
 However, Apple is slightly less flexible than other platforms like Android and there are a few strict guidelines set out in their Human Interaction Guidelines (HIG).